 A cash flow budget lets you see how much your company makes and spends over time.

 It also shows whether those numbers fit your company’s goals, such as saving for taxes or growing profits.

-By reviewing these figures each month with your team, you can make informed decisions about everything from hiring new employees to investing in new equipment.
+Reviewing these figures with your team each month, you can make informed decisions about everything from hiring new employees to investing in new equipment.

 This will help you manage your cash flow more efficiently by eliminating waste and allowing you to put money toward tasks that provide long-term value for your business.

 2. You won’t get caught off guard by unexpected expenses

 One of the main ways a cash flow budget helps your business is by revealing potential problems before they get out of hand.

 For example, suppose one of your suppliers suddenly increases prices on you.
 In that case, your budget might show the impact on profits — helping you decide if it’s worth searching for a cheaper alternative before prices increase further down the line.

 And when unexpected expenditures come up, you’ll be able to handle them without panic because you know your exact financial situation.